divicomp/potto/README.md

 # Potto
 Potto is a differentiable programming language that has an integral primitive and supports separate compilation.
 This repository contains the core library implementation, while the applications can be found at https://github.com/divicomp/potto_applications.
 The applications include differentiating a ray tracing renderer.

+This is experimental research code.
+The goal of this repo is to validate the ideas in the paper.

 ## Installation Instructions
 Potto requires Python 3.10+.
 To install Potto, run:
 ```